Talks

 Baggrund x Golden Days: Hvorfor ukronet?

-Panel debate at the Golden Days Festival in Copenhagen presenting my doctoral research on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
+Panel debate at the Golden Days Festival in Copenhagen presenting findings from the doctoral research on curatorial challenges in the exhibition of art from South Africa, published in the Rutledge-anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
 O. Salemink, A.S.
 Corrêa, J. Sejrup and V. Nielsen.

 Photo of the Ditaola series by Mohau Modisakeng (2014) on display at the Zeitz MOCAA by V. Nielsen (2017).